- 1 Week trek

 Kashmir Great Lakes Trek:

-- Upcoming group departures for Kashmir Great lakes starting on 4th & 11th Sep.
+- Available upcoming group departures for Kashmir Great lakes starting on 9th, 23rd & 30th Jul, 9th & 14th Aug and 3rd Sep.

-- Customised private tours are possible till mid of October.
+- Customised private tours are possible from late June to late September. till mid of October.
 Costs as per group size are given in details on this page.

 Kashmir Great Lakes, a.ka.
 KGL trek, became increasingly popular and now probably the most coveted trek during monsoon in Indian Himalayas.
 Kashmir – “The paradise on earth” is truly unfurled during this 7 days walk covering a distance of 65 Km.
 Several high altitude lakes, alpine meadows dotted with tiny wildflowers, exquisite campsites make this journey a fascinating one.
 Consequently the KGL trail is the Best of Kashmir, what locals call Jannat E Kashmir, a piece of paradise on earth.